ChristophReich1996/Dirac-GAN/README.md

 ## Dependencies

 DiracGAN is written in [PyTorch 1.8.1](https://pytorch.org/).
-No GPU is required but can be used to speed up computation.
+No GPU is required!
 All additional dependencies can be seen in the [`requirements.txt`](requirements.txt) file.
 To install all dependencies simply run:

 ```shellscript
 pip install -r requirements.txt
 ```

+[Older version of PyTorch](https://pytorch.org/get-started/previous-versions/) may also allows running the code without issues.

 ## Usage